 3. Muker To Crackpot Circular

-Taking a walk North of the village takes you to the famous Crackpot Hall, which is a former farmhouse and lead mine that sits in its surroundings seamlessly creating a stunning picture postcard snapshot of the Yorkshire Dales.
+Heading north of the village takes you to the famous Crackpot Hall, which is a former farmhouse and lead mine that sits in its surroundings seamlessly creating a stunning picture postcard snapshot of the Yorkshire Dales.

 4. Aysgarth Falls

-The waterfall walk makes for a great summer walk with plenty of wildlife and nature to be enjoyed.
+The waterfall walk is a great summer walk with plenty of wildlife and nature to be enjoyed.
 The whole area is flourishing at this time of year.
 Although, saying that – it is a pretty great spot to be in autumn when the air is crisp and the ground is littered with golden leaves.
+You can easily access the Yorkshire Dales waterfall from the village of Aysgarth.

 5. Hull Pot Walk

-A collapsed cavern, Hull Pot is a 60ft deep hole, which has a stunning waterfall that cascades down into it.
+A collapsed cavern, Hull Pot is a 60ft deep hole, that has a waterfall cascading into it.
 It’s a beautiful place to visit but make sure you enjoy it at a distance as it’s a hole you don’t want to fall down.
+The walk to the natural hole and waterfall Hull Pot, located on the western side of Pen-y-Ghent near the Pennine Way and Yorkshire Three Peaks route, is a collapsed cavern leaving an impressive hole measuring 91 by 18 by 18 metres.
+It’s a striking sight, especially in wet weather when a spectacular waterfall fills the pot to the brim.

 6. Bolton Abbey